Channels

 | Override | SCRIBE_GRAPHQL_ENABLED (optional) |

-channels.graphql.enabled = falsechannels.graphql.enabled = ${?SCRIBE_GRAPHQL_ENABLED}channels.graphql.limits
+channels.graphql.enabled = falsechannels.graphql.enabled = ${?SCRIBE_GRAPHQL_ENABLED}channels.graphql.introspection

 Section titled “channels.graphql.limits”Query analysis limits (applied after parsing, before execution).
 These prevent queries that would consume excessive resources.